 IV.
-SPECIAL ADDITIONAL CONSIDERATIONS: Centers may operate on a ten or twelve hour day with staff schedules staggered due to the day care situation, work force is basically stable, and all staff work in one location.
+SPECIAL ADDITIONAL CONSIDERATIONS: Centers may operate on a ten or 12 hour day with staff schedules staggered due to the day care situation; work force is basically stable; staff may be assigned to more than one location.

 V. RECRUITMENT STANDARDS: